Application of Chile solar street light and garden wall lamp

 - The northern section is mainly desert climate, with little rainfall, and high-temperature weather needs to be guarded, the highest can be above 35℃;

-- The middle section has a subtropical Mediterranean climate with rainy winter (June-August) and dry summer (December-February).
+- The middle section with rainy winter and dry summer.
 The climate is better, the coldest winter is less than a minus, and the hottest summer does not exceed 35℃;